atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/sharedkey.md

 title: SharedKey interactions # Step Name
 description: | # SEO Description for this step
-  Keys in Java are different from the Dart SDK AtKeys
+  Learn how to put, get-self, get-other, and delete a SharedKey in the Java SDK

 draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
 order: 5 # Ordering of the steps